E2E-AD/AD-MLP/README.md

   ```
   python run.py
   ```
+* Collision rate evaluation
+We have observed that the evaluation of model collision rates is sensitive to certain samples.
+One typical example is when the ego vehicle is in a stationary state, the model often predicts trajectories for the next 3 seconds that are very close to the origin (but not exactly 0).
+If obstacles exist in the range of [0, 0.5m) in the x,y dimensiosn around the origin, the model's predictions of coordinates with very small absolute values can introduce unstable systematic errors due to the resolution of the occupancy map.
+To mitigate this issue, we recommend processing the model outputs in the deps/stp3/evaluate_for_mlp.py or at the original model inference stage.
+For instance, you can set the model's predicted trajectory to zero if the distance from the origin is smaller than a little threshold, e.g. 1e-2m.
+This approach is similar to the filtering of ground truth trajectories that collide in the original evaluation code, as both methods aim to remove systematic errors.
+We also suggest reviewing cases where collisions occur.

 ## Contact
 If you have any questions or suggestions about this repo, please feel free to contact us (jtzhai30@gmail.com, j04.liu@gmail.com, yxq@whu.edu.cn, wangjingdong@outlook.com).